Heat Advisory from WED 12:00 PM CDT until WED 5:00 PM CDT

-Heat Advisory from WED 12:00 PM CDT until WED 5:00 PM CDTNew
+Heat Advisory from WED 12:00 PM CDT until WED 5:00 PM CDTUpdated

 Issued by National Weather Service – LaCrosse, WI